microsoft/react-native-windows-samples/docs/IReactModuleBuilder-api-windows.md

 void AddInitializer(InitializerDelegate initializer);
 ```

 An initializer is a method that will be called when the react instance starts.
-It provides the native module with the [IReactContext](IReactContext-api-windows.md) for the running instance.
-See [InitializerDelegate](#initializerdelegate).
+It provides the native module with the [`IReactContext`](IReactContext-api-windows.md) for the running instance.
+See [`InitializerDelegate`](#initializerdelegate).

 ### `AddConstantProvider()`